RonenNess/ExpiredStorage/README.md

 ## How it works

 The lib provide a single object that wraps localStorage (or any other class compatible with its API) and set items with additional key to store their expiration time.
-When fetching data from storage, the lib will check for expiration and remove the item if needed.
+When fetching data from storage, the lib will check for expiration and remove expired items.

 ## Key Features